JohnRomanelis/SPVD/README.md

 ### Note:
 All the `#export` commands are used with the `utils/notebook2py.py' script, to export parts of the notebooks to *.py* scripts.

+# Data

+For generation, we use the same version of ShapeNet as [PointFlow](https://github.com/stevenygd/PointFlow.git).
+Please refer to their instructions for downloading the dataset.

+For completion we use PartNet.
+Download the data from the official [PartNet website](https://www.shapenet.org/).
+To process the data check the [PartNetDataset](https://github.com/JohnRomanelis/SPVD/blob/main/experiments/PartNetDataset.ipynb) notebook.

 # Citation